James Clappison

 William James Clappison (born 14 September 1956), commonly known as James Clappison, is a British barrister and Conservative Party politician.
 He serves as Vice Chairman of the Conservative Friends of Israel group.

-Personal life
+Early life

 The son of a Yorkshire farmer, Clappison was born in Beverley, East Riding of Yorkshire and educated at the independent St Peter's School, York, before attending The Queen's College, Oxford where he graduated with a Bachelor of Arts degree in philosophy, politics and economics in 1978.
 While at Oxford he was a member of the Oxford University Conservative Association and was elected to the presidency of the Junior Common Room of his college.
 In 1981 he was called to the bar from Gray's Inn and has been a practising barrister since then.

-Clappison married Helen Margherita Carter in July 1984 in Leeds and they have a son (born in March 1987) and three daughters (born April 1985, August 1989 and April 1995).